 Landlords have many specific legal responsibilities when it comes to bedbugs.
 For example, they must hire a professional inspector within 96 hours of a reported infestation, begin treatment within five business days of inspection, and give particular disclosures and updates to the tenant as treatment proceeds.

-Landlord Responsibilities for Windows & Window Coverings in Colorado
+Landlord Responsibilities for Windows and Window Coverings in Colorado

 Colorado landlords have no specific responsibility to provide or maintain window screens in Colorado.
-However, the landlord must provide unbroken windows, and windows designed to open must have locks in good working order.
+However, the landlord must provide unbroken windows which provide adequate weatherproofing.
+Windows designed to open also must have locks in good working order.

 Landlord Responsibilities Regarding Safety Devices in Colorado